Mikhail Aleshin: Fontana crash

 At Fontana in the final race of the 2014 IndyCar season, Aleshin was practicing his race-car before the race.
 The first driver from Russia to race in the Verizon IndyCar Series, Aleshin was in Turn 4 of the two-mile Fontana track—a track where the cars travel at more than 200 mph—when the accident occurred.

 Aleshin's No. 7 car was driving low on the track before clipping the apron at the bottom, this unsettled the car and subsequently sent it into a spin.
 Charlie Kimball, who was running the high line, had no time to react to Aleshin's car that was sliding up the track before him and he slammed into Aleshin at almost full speed.
 The impact sent both cars into the outside retaining wall where the upwards momentum of Aleshin's out of control car caused it to vault up and over Kimball and the nose speared through the catch fencing, causing it to pirouette against the fence.
 Aleshin's car then fell back onto the track as pieces of the car were scattered for yards and a large section of the catch fencing was ripped down.
-Kimball was able to get out of his car on his own, however, Aleshin was rushed to the hospital in a critical condition.
+Kimball was able to get out of his car on his own, however, Aleshin was rushed to the hospital in critical condition.

 "The 7 car spun from the bottom and I really had nowhere to go," said Kimball, who was not hurt.
 Aleshin, meanwhile, was diagnosed with a concussion, fractured ribs, a broken right clavicle and chest injuries.